-Salmonella can cause disease accompanied by clinical symptoms, which may become a problem that may even threaten the survival of the farm.
+Salmonella can cause Salmonellosis.
+An infection in pigs that is accompanied by clinical symptoms, which can become a problem that may even threaten the economic survival of the farm.
 The more the serovar is adapted to pigs, the more severe are the symptoms.
 In the septicaemic form of the disease, the bacteria enter the bloodstream of affected animals.
 The clinical signs are initially similar to those of oedema disease in piglets, but are accompanied by fever.
 This form affects mainly weaners but also fatteners and breeding animals.
 Sudden deaths may occur if the disease takes a peracute course.
 Acute cases are accompanied by purple discolouration of areas such as the pinnae, snout and abdominal wall.
 Heavy, laboured breathing suggests pulmonary involvement.
 Mortality can be well in excess of 20 %.
 In many cases, pregnant sows will abort.

-Less adapted serovars usually cause only diarrhoea, mostly yellowish-grey and watery.
-If the production stage of post-weaners is affected, the clinical signs might be mixed up with Post Weaning Diarrhoea caused by E. coli.
-The chronic intestinal form is characterized by non-specific pasty or bloody diarrhoea.
+Salmonella infection in pigs with less adapted serovars usually causes only diarrhoea, mostly yellowish-grey and watery.
+If the production stage of post-weaners is affected, the clinical signs might be mixed up with post-weaning diarrhoea caused by E. coli.
+The chronic intestinal form of Salmonella infection in pigs is characterized by non-specific pasty or bloody diarrhoea.
 Other effects are chronic coughing and a higher number of runts.

 Salmonella diarrhoea caused by antibiotic treatments of other diseases such as respiratory infections should be highlighted.
-These diarrhoea occur when animals latently infected with Salmonella are treated with an antibiotic to which the particular Salmonella strain is resistant.
+These forms of diarrhoea occur when animals, latently infected with Salmonella, are treated with an antibiotic to which the particular Salmonella strain is resistant.